FedEx to end ground-delivery partnership with Amazon

-(Reuters) - FedEx Corp (FDX.N) confirmed on Wednesday it would terminate its contract with Amazon.com Inc (AMZN.O) for small-package ground deliveries, as the online retailer focuses on building out its own delivery network.
+(Reuters) - FedEx Corp confirmed on Wednesday it would terminate its contract with Amazon.com Inc for small-package ground deliveries, as the online retailer focuses on building out its own delivery network.

 The move by the U.S. package delivery company comes two months after it decided not to renew its contract with Amazon for U.S. cargo delivery through its plane-based express service.